-London is best explored on foot, particularly when the weather is fine.
+We found it easy to explore London on foot, walking miles and miles.
 I confess that we did not use the tube once.
 But when we return we will ‘tube it’, see plays at The Globe and West End, visit Liberty and do a million other things.
 Will leave you with these pics.

 Did a quick trip to historic Southampton from Waterloo Station.
 London makes a good base for day trips outside the city.